 Tush push could play a prominent role in the Super Bowl if championship Sunday was any indication

-If the conference championships are any indication, some of the highest drama in the Super Bowl in New Orleans in two weeks could come on the tush push perfected by the Philadelphia Eagles and decrypted by the Kansas City Chiefs.
+If the conference championships are any indication, some of the highest drama in the Super Bowl in New Orleans in two weeks could come on the tush push perfected by the Philadelphia Eagles and decrypted by Kansas City .

-Kansas City's 32-29 squeaker over Buffalo that sent the Chiefs (17-2) to their third consecutive Super Bowl turned early in the fourth quarter when they stuffed Bills quarterback Josh Allen — or did they? — on fourth-and-inches at midfield while trailing by a point.
+Kansas City's 32-29 squeaker over Buffalo that sent them (17-2) to their third consecutive Super Bowl turned early in the fourth quarter when they stuffed Bills quarterback Josh Allen — or did they? — on fourth-and-inches at midfield while trailing by a point.

-Although it initially appeared to millions of viewers at at least one official that Allen got the nose of the football across the line to gain, the call on the field was no gain and a turnover on downs, and replay concurred.
+Although it initially appeared to millions of viewers and at least one official that Allen got the nose of the football across the line, the call on the field was no gain and a turnover on downs, and replay concurred.

-In Philadelphia, referee Shaun Hochuli admonished the Eagles to stop their shenanigans or he'd award the Eagles a touchdown via an obscure regulation in the unsportsmanlike conduct section of the NFL's thick rule book.
+In Philadelphia, referee Shawn Hochuli admonished the Commanders to stop their shenanigans or he'd award the Eagles a touchdown via an obscure regulation in the unsportsmanlike conduct section of the NFL's rule book.

 Sandwiched around Jonathan Allen lining up in the neutral zone and getting flagged for encroachment, linebacker Frankie Luvu mistimed his jump over both lines for encroachment penalties on successive plays in a desperate attempt to keep the Eagles out of the end zone.

-“Washington has been advised that at some point, the referee can award a score if this type of behavior happens again,” Hochuli fumed during his in-game announcement.
+“Washington has been advised that at some point, the referee can award a score if this type of behavior happens again,” Hochuli said during his in-game announcement.

 “Simply put, a team can’t commit multiple fouls in an effort to prevent the score," Hochuli told a pool reporter after the game.
 "So, No. 4 (Luvu) jumped the ball a couple of times, that was when the warning came in.
 Again, if it’s meant to prevent a score, we can essentially award the score.”